 Mindo is a popular weekend escape for people from busy Quito.
 Avoid weekends and public holidays like Carnival and Easter.

 The Bald Eagle; the national emblem of the United States nests here again since 2009 from October to May.
 Honeymoon Island is also a great spot for ospreys and great horned owls.
 You may spot many birds of prey on the Osprey Trail, especially in the winter.
-If you'd like to know all details read our summary of the highlights by season.
+If you'd like to know all the details read our summary of the highlights by season.

 Highlights by Seasons

 - Nesting season of the great horned owl and the osprey.

 - December is the best time to spot the belted kingfisher.